serguun42/Social-Picker-API/README.md

 # Social-Picker-API

-This project is used to extract media from various posting platforms like Twitter, Reddit, Pixiv, Youtube and many others.
+This project is used to extract media from various posting platforms like Twitter, Reddit, Pixiv, Youtube, Tiktok, Osnova and many others.
 It's written for Node.js and it works as local service for other local services, e.g. [Anime Ultra Bot](https://github.com/serguun42/Anime-Ultra-Bot) or [Social Picker Vue](https://github.com/serguun42/Social-Picker-Vue).

 Usage: give a link to the post and receive its content.